sparsh42/Sapphire-ML/README.md

 - Filling the null values
 - Removing/Replacing outliers
 - Shows a correlation heatmap
-- Shows final Accuracy, Precision, Recall using SVC, DTC, RFC and XGB
+- Shows final Accuracy, Precision, Recall using SVC, DTC, RFC, LR, KNN & XGB

 In addition, all further reading and descriptions are added to the individual pages that will help you expand your knowledge!